mot3/Bank/README.md

 Here you will find an almost complete bank with the necessary details in Java

+Somehow in this project I had to use the [entity framework](./DataLayer/entity) to relieve myself of additional code, and to a very small extent I was able to implement this framework in Java using the different code I found.

+> In this project, I used the design of the repository pattern, if I said the name correctly

 ## Getting Started

 You need to know a little about compiler and jvm, this project uses sqlite for the database,